Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: A generalized Daubechies' theorem for localization operators

-\begin{definition} We define the \textit{extended Fernández-Galbis class} by \end{definition} By definition, a mask \(F\in EFG\) will give That is, masks in EFG give scalings of the identity operator, perturbed by a compact localization operator.
-Compact perturbations of the identity will have eigenfunctions if and only if the compact operator does, and since by assumption, \(G\in FG(\R^{2d})\), we are guaranteed that masks in \(EFG(\R^{2d})\) yield localization operators with eigenfunctions.
-This can also be easily seen by considering the localization problem.
-Given a \(F\in EFG(\R^{2d})\), and an \(f\in L^2(\R^d)\) with \(\|f\|^2=1\), we have which, by Moyal's identity, equals So the functions that solve the localization problem for $F\in EFG(\R^{2d})$ are the same as the ones that solve the localization problem for \(G\in FG(\R^{2d})\).
+Even though the Fernández-Galbis class contains all masks that define compact localization operators, there are several masks not contained in this class that have been studied using Daubechies' classical theorem.
+For instance, the complement of the disc centered at \(0\) with radius \(R\), \(D_R^c\), is not thin at infinity, but the Hermite functions are nevertheless the eigenfunctions of \(A_{D_R^c}^{\phi_0}\).
+We will therefore consider a simple extension of Fernández-Galbis' class where, while the operators may no longer be compact, we can still invoke the Courant-Fischer theorem, thereby obtaining eigenfunctions. \begin{definition} We define the \textit{extended Fernández-Galbis class} by \end{definition} By definition, a mask \(F\in EFG\) will give That is, masks in EFG give scalings of the identity operator, perturbed by a compact localization operator.
+Compact perturbations of the identity will have eigenfunctions if and only if the compact operator does, and since by assumption \(G\in FG(\R^{2d})\), we are guaranteed that masks in \(EFG(\R^{2d})\) yield localization operators with eigenfunctions.
+This can also be easily seen by considering the localization problem, as we have which, by Moyal's identity, equals So the functions that solve the localization problem for $F\in EFG(\R^{2d})$ are the same as the ones that solve the localization problem for \(G\in FG(\R^{2d})\).
 The \(n\)-th eigenvalues for \(A_F^g\) is the \(n\)-th eigenvalue of \(A_G^g\), plus \(c\|g\|^2\).

-With a mask in \(EFG(\R^{2d})\) one can use the same arguments as in the proof of Lemma \ref{MyDblOrth} to prove weighted double orthogonality for Hermite functions and Hagedorn wavepackets.
-The Reinhardt domain assumption is replaced with the assumption that \(F\) is a \textit{polyradial distribution.} Recall that a tempered distribution \(\varphi\) on \(\R^{2d}\) is said to be polyradial if for any Schwartz function \(f\in\mathcal{S}(\R^{2d})\) and any component-wise rotation, that is, a linear transformation \(A:\R^{2d}\rightarrow\R^{2d}\) on the form \(A(z_1,z_2,\dots, z_d)=(e^{i\theta_1}z_1,e^{i\theta_2}z_2,\dots, e^{i\theta_d}z_d)\), we have The characteristic function of a Reinhardt domain is polyradial, so this indeed extends the classical case to the weighted case.
-Following \cite{Grafakos}, one can also show that all polyradial distributions on \(\R^{2d}\) admit a unique representation on \(V^d\).
+There is one final property we need to impose on \(F\), namely polyradiality.
+Recall that a tempered distribution \(\varphi\) on \(\R^{2d}\) is said to be polyradial if for any Schwartz function \(f\in\mathscr{S}(\R^{2d})\) and any component-wise rotation, that is, a linear transformation \(A:\R^{2d}\rightarrow\R^{2d}\) on the form \(A(z_1,z_2,\dots, z_d)=(e^{i\theta_1}z_1,e^{i\theta_2}z_2,\dots, e^{i\theta_d}z_d)\), we have Following \cite{Grafakos}, one can show that all polyradial distributions on \(\R^{2d}\) admit a unique representation on \(V^d\).
+With the necessary tools in hand, let us now state the first extension of Daubechies' theorem.
+The heuristic idea is this: If \(F\) is a polyradial tempered distribution, then if \(g\) is a Hermite function, so are all of the eigenfunctions, and the eigenvalues can be found by a weighted integral in absolute space.